bioinf-mcb/bioinformatics2-lab/docs/index.rst

 BIOINFORMATICS II lab microbiome tutorial
 =========================================

-Materials below are intended for JU Bioinformatics 2 They include all information covered during the lab session.
+Materials below are intended for Jagiellonian University Bioinformatics 2 course.
+They include all information covered during the lab session.

 For more information on Qiita, including Qiita philosophy and documentation,